Skip to main content

 Even with the broadest insurance policy, not everything can be covered.
 For example, flood insurance and earthquake insurance are available separately, and in states where hurricanes are typical, homeowners might also need to look into additional coverage for windstorm insurance.

 In an event where you have an immediate financial need not covered by your homeowner’s insurance, your home equity could help.
-Hometap offers a smart way to tap into your home’s equity to fund expected – and unexpected – life events like home improvements and education costs, with no interest or monthly payments.
+Hometap offers a smart way to tap into your home’s equity to fund expected – and unexpected – life events like home improvements and education costs, with no added debt or monthly payments.

 The more you know about your home equity, the better decisions you can make about what to do with it.
 Do you know how much equity you have in your home?
 The Home Equity Dashboard makes it easy to find out.